mashisdev/python-useful-projects/scraper-gspread-for-rollercoin/README.md

 The sheer volume of available miners (more than 150,000) and their fluctuating market prices make it challenging to identify and track optimal investment opportunities.

 ### Solution
-This project scrapes miner data from the Rollercoin marketplace by parsing the HTML content of the "marketplace-buy-items-list" element.
+This project scrapes miner data from the Rollercoin marketplace by parsing the HTML content of the `marketplace-buy-items-list` element.
 The script then organizes and stores this data in a Google Sheet for further analysis.
 To ensure data integrity, the script checks for duplicate miners using the unique combination of their names and power statistics.

 ### Considerations
 - **Authentication:** Due to the complexity of automating site authentication (which involves email verification codes), this project does not handle login procedures.
 Users are expected to manually log in and provide the marketplace HTML.